Sigmmma/mek/readme.txt

 Troubleshooting:

+* If programs wont run at all, add the version of python you installed to your PATH environment variable.
+Google how to do that.

+* If programs wont load or save tags then you have a permissions issue where python isnt being allowed to modify/make files in the directory you are in.

-    If programs wont load or save tags, locate your python installation, right click python.exe, and set it to run with administrator privileges.
+One potential way to fix this is to locate your python installation, right click python.exe, and set it to run with administrator privileges.
 Do the same for pythonw.exe.

+Some users claim that this fix prevents their python programs from running at all, so if it does then undo that administrator change and change the folder permissions on the folder you are trying to edit tags in.
+It turns out that this is caused by certain versions of windows due to some of their security measures, like UAC.

-    If you changed config settings and now it wont load or stuff is too screwed up to use, delete the config.
+* If you changed config settings and now it wont load or stuff is too screwed up to use, delete the config.
 You can find it at PYTHON\Lib\site-packages\mozzarilla\mozzarilla.cfg where PYTHON is the location of your python installation.
 If you don't know where this is, you can find it in your PATH variable.
 If not, then go looking lol.

 Updating: